SAP-samples/btp-kickstart-your-journey-with-architecture/exercises/ex3/README.md

     <br/>
     <p>
         <a href="https://discovery-center.cloud.sap/ai-feature/fedeca14-3e69-472c-a0ea-82396735c35f/">Document Grounding</a>
          enhances Joule's context for Q&A with information retrieved from custom documents.
-In the BTP Solution Diagram below, the Microsoft SharePoint integration is shown—Word documents, PowerPoint decks, PDFs, images, etc. can all be accessed from SharePoint by Joule via Document Grounding.
+In the BTP Solution Diagram below, the Microsoft SharePoint integration is shown—Word documents, PowerPoint decks, PDFs, images, etc. can all be accessed from SharePoint to provide context for Joule via Document Grounding.
     </p>
     <br/>
     <p>